hellokellyworld/RAG-schema-retrieval-automation/README.md

 Make sure you set the dimension size to be 1536 and use cosine similarity when creating index in Pinecone.

-4. In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `npm run ingest`.
+4. In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `yarn run ingest`.
 This namespace will later be used for queries and retrieval.

 5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
 Change `modelName` in `new OpenAI` to `gpt-4`, if you have access to `gpt-4` api.
 Please verify outside this repo that you have access to `gpt-4` api, otherwise the application will not work.
 For `gpt-4`, you will need to prepay OpenAI before you can activiate [it].(https://help.openai.com/en/articles/7102672-how-can-i-access-gpt-4)